 \subsection{9-coloring small covers over 120-cell $\mathcal{E}$}

-When considering the 9-coloring case, the computation turns out to be far away from realizing for today laptop.
-We arrange the computation details in Figure \ref{figure:9col}.
-So far we can only announce that the 9-coloring characteristic functions exists only within the following three cases of added colors:
+When considering the 9-coloring case, the computation far exceeds the capabilities of today's laptops.
+We summarize the details in Table \ref{table:9colblock}.

+So far, we can only report that, the 9-coloring characteristic functions exist within the following three cases of added colors:

-Therefore, if $\lambda:\mathcal{F}(\mathcal{E})\rightarrow\mathbb{Z}_2^4$ gives a 9-coloring 4-dimensional small cover, then $Im(\lambda)-\{1,2,4,8\} $ is a subset of $\{3,5,7,9,11,13,14,15\}$ up to $GL_4(\mathbb{Z}_2)$-equivalent.
-The only 9-coloring result we have found so far is as shown in Table \ref{table:9col}, which is also the result color we obtain in Section \ref{section:9col_cr} by Color-Recursion algorithm.
-It has the same colors with the 5-coloring result vectors listed in Table \ref{table:5col} on the first $33$ facets.
+The three 9-coloring results we have found so far are all homeomorphic to the coloring in Table \ref{table:9col}, which is exactly what we obtain in Section \ref{section:9col_cr} by the color-recursion algorithm.
+It has the same colors with the 5-coloring resulting vectors in Table \ref{table:5col} in the first $33$ facets.

-Therefore, we find out totally 59 new characteristic functions of small covers over the 120-cell right now.
-We use $M(\mathcal{E},\lambda_i)$, abbreviated as $M_i$, for $1\le i \le 60$, to denote the corresponding 60 known small covers over the 120-cell $\mathcal{E}$.
-These notations appeal in Theorem \ref{theorem:manifold}.
+Therefore, we find a total of 59 new characteristic functions of small covers over the 120-cell.
+The notation $M(\mathcal{E},\lambda_i)$, abbreviated as $M_i$, for $1\le i \le 60$, is used to denote the corresponding 60 known small covers over the 120-cell $\mathcal{E}$.
+This notation appears in Theorem \ref{theorem:manifold}.